No products in the cart.

-2.3 The initial position of the pieces on the chessboard is as follows:
+2.3 The initial position of each piece on the chessboard are as follows:

 Article 3: The moves of the pieces

 3.1 It is not permitted to move a piece to a square occupied by a piece of the same colour.
 If a piece moves to a square occupied by an opponent`s piece the latter is captured and removed from the chessboard as part of the same move.
-A piece is said to attack a square if it can capture an opponent’s piece on that square even if this piece cannot itself move
+A piece attacks a square if it can capture an opponent’s piece on that square even if this piece cannot itself move

 A piece is considered to attack a square, even if such a piece is constrained from moving to that square because it would then leave or place the king of its own colour under attack.

 3.2 The bishop may move to any square along a diagonal on which it stands.

 3.3 The rook may move to any square along the file or the rank on which it stands.

 3.4 The queen may move to any square along the file, the rank or a diagonal on which it stands.